snakeleon/YouCompleteMe-x64/README.md

 #### Individual completer requirements

-When enabling language support for a particular language, there may be runtime requirements, such as needing Java Development Kit for Java support.
+When enabling language support for a particular language, there may be runtime requirements, such as needing a very recent Java Development Kit for Java support.
 In general, YCM is not in control of the required versions for the downstream compilers, though we do our best to signal where we know them.

 ### macOS